elivz/vz_upload/README.markdown

 -----

 - Check if the file is already on the server and offer to rename
-- Add icons/thumnails to the list of files
+- Make it work with FF Matrix
+- Figure out how to handle files that are uploaded, but the entry is not saved